cds-snc/notification-documentation/src/en/testing.md

 ## Other testing

 Use a [test API key](keys.md#test) to do non-smoke testing such as performance or integration testing.
 You can use any non-smoke testing email addresses or phone numbers.
-You do not need a specific GC Notify testing account.
+You do not need a specific GC Notify testing account other than your usual account.